-1.42 Section 610 of the Dodd-Frank Act revises the statutory definition of loans and extensions of credit to include credit exposures arising from derivative transactions, repurchase agreements, reverse repurchase agreements, securities lending transactions, and securities borrowing transactions (collectively, securities financing transactions).
-This revised definition also is applicable to all savings associations.

-1.43 In June 2013, the OCC finalized its lending limits interim rule, which consolidated the lending limits rules applicable to national banks and savings associations, removed the separate OCC regulation governing lending limits for savings associations, and implemented Section 610 of the Dodd-Frank Act.
-The final rule outlines the methods that banks can choose from to measure credit exposures of derivative transactions and securities financing transactions.
-A bank may choose which method it will use: however, the OCC may specify that a bank use a particular method for safety and soundness reasons.
+- 1.42 Section 610 of the Dodd-Frank Act revises the statutory definition of loans and extensions of credit to include credit exposures arising from derivative transactions, repurchase agreements, reverse repurchase agreements, securities lending transactions, and securities borrowing transactions (collectively, securities financing transactions).
+This revised definition also is applicable to all savings associations. - 1.43 In June 2013, the OCC finalized its lending limits interim rule, which consolidated lending limits rules applicable to national banks and savings associations, removed the separate OCC regulation governing lending limits for savings associations, and implemented Section 610 of the Dodd-Frank Act.
+The final rule outlines methods that banks can choose from to measure credit exposures of derivative transactions and securities financing transactions.
+A bank may choose which method it will use; however, the OCC may specify that a bank use a particular method for safety and soundness reasons.
 Banks may request OCC approval to use a different method to calculate credit exposure for certain transactions.
-If the Model Method5 is used, the OCC must approve the use of the model and any subsequent changes to an approved model.
-The final rule continues to provide that loans and extensions of credit, including those that arise from derivative transactions and securities financing transactions, must be consistent with safe and sound banking practices.

-1.44 Derivative transactions.
-Banks can generally choose to measure the credit exposure of derivatives transactions through the Conversion Factor Matrix Method.6
+If the model method5 is used, the OCC must approve the use of the model and any subsequent changes to an approved model.
+The final rule continues to provide that loans and extensions of credit-including those that arise from derivative transactions and securities financing transactions-must be consistent with safe and sound banking practices. - 1.44 Derivative transactions.
+Banks can generally choose to measure the credit exposure of derivatives transactions through the following: - The conversion factor matrix method6 - The current exposure method? - An OCC-approved internal model - 1.45 For credit derivatives (transactions in which banks buy or sell credit protection against loss on a third-party reference entity), the final rule provides a special rule for calculating credit exposure based on exposure to the counterparty and reference entity. - 1.46 Securities financing transactions.
+The final rule specifically exempts securities financing transactions relating to Type I securities (such as U.S. or state government obligations) from the lending limits calculations.
+For other securities financing transactions, banks can choose to measure credit exposure by the following methods: